The winter solstice marks the darkest day of each year, we’re nearly at our shortest days. But when does winter arrive, exactly?

 It was a glass half full kind of thing I needed to take a different approach on.
 Once I saw this day as an exciting moment of when our world makes a shift and winter is spent more bringing sunlight back into our lives and less about it being gloomy, I flipped my feelings about this season.

 This year I have embraced the dark mornings and the dark nights.
 We light candles.
 We slow our evenings.
 I shut down the computer more often and read books.
 We light fires.
-We eat around the table and have worked hard to teach Hayes about candles.
+We eat around the table and have worked hard to teach Hayes about candles, I recommend that for the winter you should a Heating Oil Suppliers.

 I truly have embraced the concept of Hygge in our house because living in Northern Michigan, there is so much we can learn from the Danish about making the most of winter months.